Good first degree or equivalent in relevant subject area.

 January, April, October

-We also offer an MPhil in this subject, and part-time research study is also available.
+We also offer an MPhil and a Masters by dissertation in this subject and part-time research study is also available.

 Our Department of Literature, Film, and Theatre Studies is distinctive in the breadth of our cultural interests, combining expertise in literature, film, and theatre studies to provide a strong and supportive environment for your studies.